Last updated on 20 May 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 Slack includes a broad, purposive clause regarding data protection measures in its Privacy Policy as well as a link to its security practices.
 Its security practices page then provides a very detailed description of all the steps Slack takes regarding data security:

-You should pay attention to that last sentence.
-You have a right to keep personal data, but according to the GDPR, it's literally "for no longer than is necessary for the purposes for which the personal data are processed."
+You have a right to keep personal data, but according to the GDPR, this time period is "for no longer than is necessary for the purposes for which the personal data are processed."

 That means you can't keep it forever.
 So, you need to be as upfront and forthcoming as possible when letting users know how long you actually need to keep each type of data you store.